The Government is clear that everyone in this country should have the security and confidence that comes from having a safe street and a safe home.

 For the first time funding is being directly awarded to Police and Crime Commissioners (PCC) as opposed to competed.

-However, PCCs are still required to submit funding proposals to confirm they meet the requirements of the fund.
+However, PCCs have to submit funding proposals to confirm they meet the requirements of the fund.

 Each PCC is being allocated £1m of funding over an 18-month period .
 This is up to £465,000 in financial year 2023/24 (from 1 October 2023 which must be spent by 31 March 2024.)